carlosprovisorio/tmux/README.md

 `ln -s ~/.tmux/.tmux ~/.tmux`

-Below are some of the most used commands:
+Below are some of the most used commands (https://gist.github.com/lsaffie/a0f2a3830ddc4fbf7bee3505d1cf228c):

 Prefix:
 <pre><code>ctrl+a</code></pre>